A garden made by hand.

 I graduated with a 1st in graphic design and began a 20 year career working for Vogue photographer Nick Knight.
 From there I founded my own design studio in South Kensington, with clients including Bloom & Wild, Avery Row and Gwyneth Paltrow’s lifestyle brand Goop.
 In my spare time, gardening made me feel calm and happy and so on a tight budget I changed my own South London garden from a depressing space dominated by concrete to a space buzzing with growth and colour.
 I grew cornflowers first and I remember vividly the flowers self seeding down the road and growing up through cracks in the pavement.
 The sense of what was possible was overwhelming.

-In summer 2023 I replaced designing on a computer to designing with plants full time and began working with local brands and business such as FarmED, Daylesford Organic, as well as designing gardens for private and commercial clients and for schools.
+In summer 2023 I replaced designing on a computer to designing with plants full time and began working with local brands and business such as FarmED, Daylesford Organic, as well as designing gardens for private and education clients and supplying my organically grown flowers to local florists and for private events.